yeti-switch/doc/docs/en/yeti-ui.rst

 RADIUS Auth Profiles
 ~~~~~~~~~~~~~~~~~~~~

-Yeti supports additional authorization of incoming call on externa RADIUS server.
+Yeti supports additional authorization of incoming call on external RADIUS server.
 RADIUS Auth Profile describes communication with that server.

+.. note:: module **radius_client** should be loaded to use such feature

 **RADIUS Auth Profiles** attributes: